About Content Cards

 Content Cards are not available out-of-the-box and must be purchased.
-To get started with Content Cards, reach out to your Customer Success Manager for more information.
+To get started with Content Cards, reach out to your Customer Success Manager or our support team for more information.

 Content Cards typically sit in a feed of sorts (but not necessarily), and help you take advantage of the visual space by incorporating images and graphics that stand out.
 You can personalize the cards based on user actions, onboard your customers with a checklist, and much more!